 Hyperbaric Therapy and the Science Behind It

-Hyperbaric oxygen therapy, also known as HBOT, medically utilizes oxygen at an air pressure higher than 1 atmosphere absolute (ATA).
+Hyperbaric oxygen therapy, also known as HBOT, utilizes oxygen at an air pressure higher than 1 atmosphere absolute (ATA).
 Under the pressurised environment, the oxygen dissolves into the blood plasma saturating the fluid and bringing about a wide range of positive cellular, biochemical, and physiological effects.
-HBOT is the most trusted, non-invasive form of treatment to increase oxygen levels in the organs of our body.
-Generally, an HBOT session can continue for about 60 to 90 minutes, where the patient inhales pure oxygen by lying down inside the hyperbaric chamber.
+HBOT has been demonstrated as a trusted, non-invasive form of treatment to increase oxygen levels in the organs of our body.
+Generally, an HBOT session can continue for about 60 to 90 minutes.

 Several clinical research demonstrated HBOT’s innate capability of enhancing the body’s natural healing abilities.
 HBOT is used as a supplementary form of therapy to boost the healing process in both acute and chronic health conditions.

 When you buy a bottle of carbonated drink, say soda, the extreme pressure inside the bottle reduces the size of the CO2 gas bubbles so that it can get dissolved in the liquid.
 However, when you open the bottle and release the pressure the size of the bubbles increases making them visible to the eye.
 The same theory works in case of HBOT.
 When a person breathes in unadulterated oxygen under high-pressure environment, the gas molecules reduce in size, dissolving in the blood plasma and other body fluids.
 The oxygen saturated blood plasma increases the oxygen delivery to the inflamed and injured tissues and also enhances organ and cellular functionality of our body.

 History of Hyperbaric Oxygen Therapy